 Amazon offers a robust PPC program through the Seller Central dashboard that can help boost your products' visibility.
 With targeted ads, your product will appear as a "Sponsored Product" on the first page of Amazon's search results, making it easier for customers to find it amidst a sea of competitors.

 An Amazon PPC expert can help you optimize your PPC campaigns, identify profitable keywords, and improve your product listings to increase sales.
 They can also help you stay up-to-date with the latest trends and changes in Amazon's algorithms, and use the best Amazon PPC tools, ensuring your business remains competitive and relevant.

 Product reviews are a powerful marketing tool that can help increase sales and build brand credibility.
 Positive reviews from satisfied customers can help your product stand out and attract new buyers.

 However, if you receive negative reviews, it can hurt your sales and brand reputation, so it is essential to engage with your customers and respond to their feedback promptly.
 This can help build trust and loyalty, leading to more positive reviews and repeat customers.

 Reach out to popular influencers or product reviewers who have a large following on social media or other platforms.
 If you feel confident that your product matches their interests and vibe, consider sending them a sample.
 If they endorse your product to their thousands or millions of followers, it can significantly boost your product's visibility and sales.

 Is Amazon FBA Right for You?

 Need help with your Amazon FBA business?
-Contact Mayple and allow us to match you with an experienced Amazon FBA expert.
+Contact Mayple and allow us to match you with an experienced Amazon FBA expert or an Amazon virtual assistant.
 We only work with vetted specialists with a proven track record of success, so you can rest assured your business is in good hands.